axilmar/parserlib/README.md

 This member can be helpful in examining the grammar the parse node during debugging.

+In release mode, the member `m_text` and the relevant member functions are not available.

 ## Parsing left recursive grammars

 `Parserlib` can handle left recursion grammars.